-Anti-pad refers to the area around a plated through-hole, which voids or restricts other signal traces that should not be connected to that particular through-hole.
-This can also be added to avoid short-circuit between neighboring holes.
+An anti-pad refers to the area around a plated through-hole, which voids or restricts other signal traces that should not be connected to that particular through-hole.
+They are often added to avoid short-circuits between neighboring holes.

 - Using the Polygon tool, create the shape of your anti-pad in tRestrict layer (top layer).

 - Copy the created anti-pad in tRestrict layer and you now have a 2nd anti-pad.
 Make sure to change the layer of the 2nd anti-pad and set it to bRestrict (bottom layer).